dcm4che/dcm4chee-arc-cs/docs/networking/specs/query-retrieve/query-retrieve.rst

 '''''''

 The STORAGE-SCU AE can only form Associations when requested to do so by the DCM4CHEE SCP AE.
 The STORAGE-SCU AE can only request the opening of an Association.
 It cannot accept requests to open Associations from external Application Entities.
 The DCM4CHEE SCP AE will never initiate Associations; it only accepts Association Requests from external DICOM AEs.
-The DCM4CHEE SCP AE will accept Associations for Verification, C-FIND, and C-MOVE requests.
-In the case of a C-MOVE request, the DCM4CHEE SCP AE will issue a command to the STORAGE-SCU AE to initiate an Association with the Destination DICOM AE to send images as specified by the originator of the C-MOVE Request.
+The DCM4CHEE SCP AE will accept Associations for Verification, C-FIND, C-GET and C-MOVE requests.
+In the case of a C-MOVE/C-GET request, the DCM4CHEE SCP AE will issue a command to the STORAGE-SCU AE to initiate an Association with the Destination DICOM AE to send images as specified by the originator of the C-MOVE Request.
+In case of C-GET request the originator is itself the destination.
 The DICOM standard Application Context Name for DICOM 3.0 is always proposed (Storage SCU) / accepted (Query/Retrieve SCP).

 .. csv-table:: DICOM Application Context for STORAGE-SCU AE & DCM4CHEE SCP AE